Education & educational system

 Curriculum reform at the primary and secondary levels of education was launched in the 1990s and its implementation was completed in 2003.
 Compulsory education now starts at age of six and lasts nine years.
 This nine year primary school brings different forms of ability grouping into the structure of basic education.
 General secondary education and vocational education have also been modified to prepare students to undertake learning also later in life.
 Within the framework of tertiary education, institutional and curriculum diversification has increased substantially, fuelled also by the need for adult education and retraining.

-Public expenditure for education as percentage of GDP, 2009
+Public expenditure on education as a percentage of GDP, 2013

 % of the population aged 25-64 participating in education and training